rcarver/tca-example-recursive-navigation/README.md

 ### Novel Ideas

-* `View.navigation` and `View.sheet` modifiers use an Action to dismiss instead of an `onDismiss` callback.
+* `View.navigation` and `View.sheet` modifiers use an Action to dismiss instead of an `onDismiss` callback in Composable Presentation.
 * `View.presentation` unifies all types of presentation, allowing the type to be chosen at runtime (Navigation vs Sheet for example).
+This lets you describe all mutually exclusive navigation paths in a single state (enum), then present them differently.
+Or even decide the presentation based on something inside that state.

 ### The App

 The app navigates through mathematical operators to modify a number.
 In so you can navigate infitely forward and backward.
+A 'counter' screen lets you capture a new number and exercises cancellable effects.

 Or, "fork" the current state into a sheet and navigate independently of the initial number.
 Again, recursively forever.